 - Observe what prints out in the terminal:

-- Now, try building your own program that gives a different message depending on what you enter, such as your age, what month you were born, or your favorite color.
+- Now, try building a program that gives a different message depending on what you enter, such as your age, what month you were born, or your favorite color.